codelittinc/incubator-resources/best_practices/encryption.md

 Why?
 Privacy and security.

 We work with a lot of 3rd parties.
-When sending or recieving info such as Secret Keys or Passwords, use a secure sending service like [Boveda.](https://www.bovedahq.com) Do not send sensitive information in plaintext.
+When it is unavoidable to send or receive info such as secret keys or passwords, prefer GPG encryption if the other party is capable.
+When they do not know how to use GPG, use a secure sending service like [Boveda.](https://www.bovedahq.com) Do not send sensitive information in plaintext under any circumstances.

 ###Email